Abduction (1975 film): Release

 The film opened exclusively in New York for two weeks before expanding to Los Angeles and San Francisco.

 Reception

 The New York Times described this as "bargain-basement movie-making of the least interesting sort, an ineptly produced ripoff of the Patricia Hearst story ... based on a novel that was actually written before the kidnapping".
-Steve Carlson, on the letterboxd website, commented that this is" plainly scummy little hostage feature that would barely rate a footnote in exploitation-film history if not for that it kicked off the career of Joseph Zito."
+Steve Carlson, on the Letterboxd website, commented that this is "a plainly scummy little hostage feature that would barely rate a footnote in exploitation-film history if not for that it kicked off the career of Joseph Zito."

 Hearst Newspapers refused to run advertisements for the film.